-- Attempt to calculate with some level of certainty what the return on their investment is likely to be from a project
+- Attempt to calculate with some level of certainty what the return on their investment is likely to be from a project, and

 - Make a go/no-go decision as to whether the project should be funded or not based on that information.

-The primary problem with that approach is that it requires developing a fairly detailed plan for the project upfront and that is very difficult, if not impossible to do in projects with a very high level of uncertainty.
+The primary problem with that approach is that it requires developing a fairly detailed plan for the project upfront.
+That is very difficult, if not impossible to do in projects with a very high level of uncertainty.

 Why Is Adaptivity Important?